Tool Learning 1 - Use Fuzzilli on Real Targets

 2

-$ cd fuzzilli/Targets/Jerryscript #Make sure under the fuzzilli directory
+$ cd fuzzilli/Targets/Jerryscript # Make sure this is under the fuzzilli directory

 $ git clone https://github.com/jerryscript-project/jerryscript

-Then apply the patch and run the script (fuzzbuild.sh).
-Note that rustc may need in this part.
+Then apply the patch and run fuzzbuild.sh.
+Note that rustc may be needed for this step.

 1